 Understanding these differences is critical to maintaining cross-border compliance and avoiding some harsh fines and penalties for U.S. businesses/sellers.
 It is also important to consider and quantify any Canadian sales tax obligations to avoid the risk of draining cashflow and eroding your bottom line.

 So, how can your U.S. business keep tax compliant when selling in Canada?
-Brian Litvin of Litvin Muir, a leading Canadian Sales Tax Practice, shares his top tips.
+Brian Litvin of Litvin Muir, a leading Canadian Sales Tax Practice, shares his top tips on sales tax in Canada for US businesses.

 1) Understand the different Canadian sales taxes.